 Something magical happened at the first training for the Wilburforce Fellowship in Conservation Science two weeks ago.
 Once again, storytelling revealed its power to inform, to inspire and bring together a group of people focused on a common cause.

-The fellowship originated with Amanda Stanley, the Wilburforce Foundation’s Conservation Science Program Officer.
+The fellowship originated with Dr. Amanda Stanley, Wilburforce Foundation’s Conservation Science Program Officer.
 When she approached COMPASS to partner with her and Wilburforce and help design the fellowship, we leapt at the chance.
 Our shared dream is to build a network of conservation scientists who can successfully bridge the science-to-society gap by being strong communicators, leaders, and agents of change.
 We not only want them to connect to their science in new ways, we want to them to connect to each other, so they can support each other in the inevitable ups and downs that come with tackling big challenges.

 Barefoot Thinking, a talented duo from the United Kingdom, helped the fellows brainstorm and apply new strategic thinking tools to their individual theories of change.
 The fellows worked in small groups offering each other feedback, suggestions, and connections.

 Next, a team of journalists (David Malakoff of Science, freelance writer Michelle Nijhuis, Jim Handman, senior producer of Canadian Broadcasting Corporation’s science radio show Quirks & Quarks, and Jeff Burnside, Seattle KOMO TV Investigative Reporter and president of the Society of Environmental Journalists) provided a direct, no-holds-barred approach to helping the scientists understand what it takes to distill the essence and relevance of their work.